 Admission to the Teacher Education Program is provisional.
 The student must continue to meet the requirements of the program.
-The minimum grade point average (GPA) of at least 2.75 overall, in professional studies (TE classes), and in the teaching field is checked at the end of each semester to verify that admission requirements are continuously met.

-Satisfactory completion of state approved program with at least a 2.75 GPA overall, in teaching field, and in professional studies with no grade below a "C" in professional studies, overall transcript GPA 2.75.
+The minimum grade point average (GPA) of at least 2.75 overall, in professional studies (TE classes), and in teaching field classes is checked at the end of each semester to verify that admission requirements are continuously met.
+An overall transcript GPA of 2.75 must also be maintained.
+Satisfactory completion of state approved program with at least a 2.75 GPA overall, in teaching field, and in professional studies with no grade below a "C" in professional studies, plus an overall transcript GPA of 2.75.
 ALSDE Code 290-3-3-.04(3)(a)3.(c)2.